Rani-Davis/IBRC-Synthesis-Paper_bats-as-pest-suppressors/README.md

 - 🌱 Crop type.
 - 🦇 Bat species richness - more complex systems with more species may be more challenging to gain knowledge in.

+Our predictor 'budget':

+- 🌍 We have responses from 24 countries, and the socio-economic and bat species richness data will be at country level.
+Therefore, we can only ‘afford’ 2 predictors following the 10 observations per predictor rule (excluding random effects).

 ## Current GLMM results
 ### Best supported models: